semgrep/mcp-marketplace/plugin/commands/setup_semgrep_plugin.md

 4) Report back:
 - Confirm Semgrep login/install status by running `semgrep --pro --version`
+- Also check the Semgrep version in `${CLAUDE_PLUGIN_ROOT}/../semgrep-version` is lower than or equal to the version installed.

 5) Tell the user that they are all set for using the Semgrep Plugin!